Andrew Strauss

 Sir Andrew John Strauss (born 2 March 1977) is an English cricket administrator and former player, formerly the Director of Cricket for the England and Wales Cricket Board (ECB).
 He played county cricket for Middlesex, and captained the England national team in all formats of the game.
 A fluent left-handed opening batsman, Strauss favoured scoring off the back foot, mostly playing cut and pull shots.
 He was also known for his fielding strength at slip or in the covers.
+He is currently the managing director of Mindflick, a performance psychometric organisation.

 Strauss made his first-class debut in 1998, and his One Day International (ODI) debut in Sri Lanka in 2003.
 He quickly rose to fame on his Test match debut replacing the injured Michael Vaughan at Lord's against New Zealand in 2004.
 With scores of 112 and 83 (run out) in an England victory, and the man of the match award, he became only the fourth batsman to score a century at Lord's on his debut and was close to becoming the first Englishman to score centuries in both innings of his debut.
 Strauss again nearly scored two centuries (126 and 94 not out) and was named man of the match in his first overseas Test match, in Port Elizabeth, South Africa, in December 2004.
 He suffered a drop in form during 2007, and as a result he was left out of the Test squad for England's tour of Sri Lanka, and announced that he was taking a break from cricket.
-After a poor tour for England, he was recalled into the squad for the 2008 tour of New Zealand and subsequently re-established himself in the side with a career-best 177 in the third and final Test of that series, and a further three centuries in 2008.
+After a poor tour for England, he was recalled into the squad for the 2008 tour of New Zealand and subsequently re-established himself in the team with a career-best 177 in the third and final Test of that series, and a further three centuries in 2008.